 Kant even makes this universal law interesting by attaching it to duty, which logically negates (but not eliminates) personal desires or preferences when dealing with ethical issues.
 In other words, we just don’t become moral for moral’s sake, but we are moral because it is our duty as human beings.

-As a corollary, to be rational is to be moral, and to be moral is to live by principles which forbids and condemns contradictions.
+As a corollary, to be rational is to be moral, and to be moral is to live by principles that forbid and condemn contradictions.
 In other words, to be moral is to be logically consistent.
 But because human beings have free will, they can also choose to become irrational and therefore inconsistent.